-Implications of the above Holistic Understanding of Harmony on ProfessionalEthics
+Implications of the above Holistic Understanding of Harmony on Professional Ethics

 - 1. Natural acceptance of human values - 2.
 Definitiveness of Ethical Human Conduct - 3.
-Basis for Humanistic \Education, Humanistic Constitution and Humanistic Universal Order - 4.
+Basis for Humanistic Education, Humanistic Constitution and Humanistic Universal Order - 4.
 Competence in professional ethics: a.
 Ability to utilize the professional competence for augmenting universal human order b.
 Ability to identify the scope and characteristics of people friendly and eco-friendly production systems, c.
 Ability to identify and develop appropriate technologies and management patterns for above production systems. - 5.
 Case studies of typical holistic technologies, management models and production systems - 6.
-Strategy for transition from the present state to Universal Human Order:a) At the level of individual: as socially and ecologically responsible engineers, technologists and managers b) At the level of society: as mutually enriching institutions and organizations 7.
+Strategy for transition from the present state to Universal Human Order: - a) At the level of individual: as socially and ecologically responsible engineers, technologists and managers - b) At the level of society: as mutually enriching institutions and organizations 7.
 Sum up.

-Sr. no. Name Author(S) Publisher 1 Jeevan Vidya:Ek Parichaya A Nagaraj Jeevan Vidya Prakashan, Amarkantak, 1999 2 Human Values A.N.
-Tripathi New Age Intl.
-Publishers, New Delhi, 2004
+S.No.
+Name Author(S) Publisher Jeevan Vidya: A Nagaraj Jeevan Vidya Prakashan,Amarkantak, 1999 1 Ek Parichaya Human A.N.
+Tripathi No. As a Late Delicitory No. Della 2004 2 Values New Age Intl.
+Publishers, NewDelhi, 2004 A DOLLAR AND A DOLLAR A